Unacceptable Actions Policy

 Aggressive or abusive behaviour

 We understand that people can become angry when they feel that matters about which they feel strongly are not being dealt with as they wish.
 If that anger escalates into aggression towards our staff, we consider that unacceptable.
+Any aggression or abuse directed towards our staff will not be tolerated.
+Aggressive or abusive behaviour includes language (whether verbal or written) that may cause staff to feel afraid, threatened or abused and may include threats, personal verbal abuse, derogatory remarks and rudeness.
+We also consider inflammatory statements, remarks of a racial or discriminatory nature and unsubstantiated allegations, to be abusive behaviour.

 Unreasonable demands

 A demand becomes unacceptable when it starts to (or when complying with the demand would) impact excessively on the work of our staff.
 Or when dealing with the matter takes up an excessive amount of staff time and in so doing, disadvantages other customers or service users.
+For example:

 • Repeatedly demanding responses within an unreasonable timescale;